 This order is slightly more advanced than mv because it requires regular expression awareness or at least basic familiarity.
 This may sound scary, but don’t give up renaming – it can be used just by following tutorials like this one for batch renaming.

-the syntax looks like this:
+The rename the syntax looks like this:

 rename (option) 's/oldname/newname/' file1.ext file24.ext